Owen Hale

 I’m Owen Hale, a biological sciences Ph.D. candidate in Dr. Megan Behringer’s lab at Vanderbilt University.

 Before starting my doctoral training in 2021, I graduated from Georgia Tech where I earned a B.S. in biology.
 There, I worked with Dr. Amit Reddi and Dr. Rebecca Donegan to study heme homeostasis in mycobacteria, which cause tuberculosis, leprosy, and other infections.
-I also did an industry co-op developing microbial treatments to increase crop yield and carbon sequestration at Indigo Agriculture, Inc. and studied the neurobiology of alcohol addiction in Dr. Gilles Martin’s lab at UMass Medical School.
+I also completed an industry co-op developing microbial treatments to increase crop yield and carbon sequestration at Indigo Agriculture, Inc., and studied the neurobiology of alcohol addiction in Dr. Gilles Martin’s lab at UMass Medical School.

 Outside the lab, I’m an avid New England and Georgia Tech sports fan and cook.